 The following table shows how the same business test applies for companies joining a consolidated group.
-See subsections 707-120(1) and (3) and subsections 707-125(1) to (3) of ITAA 1997.
+See subsections 707-120(1) and (3) and subsections 707-125(1) to (3) of the ITAA 1997.

-Same business transfer tests for companies In these circumstances: Test the joining entity's business at these points: The joining entity made the loss for an income year starting after 30 June 1999. just before the end of the income year in which the loss was made the year of ownership change if that year started before the trial year, and the trial year.
+Same business transfer tests for companies In these circumstances: Test the joining entity's business at these points: 1.
+The joining entity made the loss for an income year starting after 30 June 1999. just before the end of the income year in which the loss was made the year of ownership change if that year started before the trial year, and the trial year.
 Note: Companies whose total income for an income year is more than \$100 million cannot satisfy the same business test for the same business test period.
-The joining entity made the loss for an income year starting before 1 July 1999. just before the ownership or control tests were first failed or, if the company is unable to point to the actual time the ownership test was failed, just before the relevant default test time shown within the table to section 165-13 of ITAA 1997, and the trial year.
-Note: Companies whose total income for an income year is more than \$100 million cannot satisfy the same business test throughout the trial year (even if the company carries on the same business).
+Note that this generally applies to tax losses incurred in income years commencing on or after 1 July 2005.
+2. The joining entity made the loss for an income year starting before 1 July 1999. ■ just before the ownership or control tests were first failed or, if the company is unable to point to the actual time the ownership test was failed, just before the relevant default test time shown within the table to section 165-13 of the ITAA 1997, and ■ the trial year.

-The year of ownership change is the income year in which the joining entity first fails the ownership or control tests or, if the company is unable to point to the actual time the ownership test was failed, the income year that included the relevant default test time shown in the table to section 165-13 of ITAA 1997.
+The Government has announced that the \$100 million income cap on the same business test will be removed with effect from 1 July 2005.
+See What's new for more information.
+The year of ownership change is the income year in which the joining entity first fails the ownership or control tests or, if the company is unable to point to the actual time the ownership test was failed, the income year that included the relevant default test time shown in the table to sub-section 165-13(2) of the ITAA 1997.

-Where a loss is transferred as a result of satisfying the same business test, it may only be transferred again if - in addition to satisfying the usual transfer tests - the entity transferring the loss carried on the same business at these times:
+Where a tax loss is transferred as a result of satisfying the same business test, it may only be transferred again if - in addition to satisfying the usual transfer tests - the entity transferring the loss carried on the same business at these times:

-just before the end of the income year in which the loss was previously transferred to it, and during the trial year.
+- just before the end of the income year in which the loss was previously transferred to it, and - during the trial year.

-See subsection 707-135(2) of ITAA 1997.
+See subsection 707-135(2) of the ITAA 1997.

-Under the same business test the company must carry on the same business at all the times indicated in the table above - that is, throughout the trial year and year of ownership change (if applicable) and other relevant time.
+Under the same business test the company must carry on the same business at all the times indicated in the table above - that is, throughout the trial year and year of ownership change (if applicable) and the other relevant time.
 The test is not satisfied if at any time the company did not carry on the same business as it did at another required time or it derives assessable income from: